 International Economic Organizations

-IMF, World Bank Group, WTO, ADB, AIIB, NDB, G20, BRICS, UNCTAD, OECD, and other multilateral economic institutions — their structure, functions, reforms, and India's role.
+IMF, World Bank Group, WTO, ADB, AIIB, NDB, G20, BRICS, UNCTAD, and OECD — their structure, functions, reform demands, and India's role in shaping multilateral economic governance.

 Key Dates